mchenliu/Capstone_Project_Spotify_Data_Analysis/3_Data_Analysis/README.md

 **Insight**
 - Artists with Peaked Popularity:
-  - JJ Lin peaked significantly in 2020 and declined sharply afterward.
+  - **JJ Lin** peaked significantly in 2020 and declined sharply afterward.
-  - Artists like Hebe Tien and S.H.E also peaked early (2019-2020) and declined gradually.
+  - Artists like **Hebe Tien** and **S.H.E** also peaked early (2019-2020) and declined gradually.
 - Consistent Performers:
-  - Artists like Jay Chou and Sodagreen showed relatively consistent playtime across the years, with no extreme peaks or drops.
+  - Artists like **Jay Chou** and **Sodagreen** showed relatively consistent playtime across the years, with no extreme peaks or drops.
 - Declining Artists:
-  All artists show a steady decline, indicating diminishing interest except for One Repulic.
+  - All artists show a steady decline, indicating diminishing interest except for One Republic.
 - Inclining Artists:
-  **OneRepublic** has shown consistent growth since 2022, with a steady upward trend that accelerated significantly in 2023.
+  - **OneRepublic** has shown consistent growth since 2022, with a steady upward trend that accelerated significantly in 2023.
 By 2024, they surpassed all other artists to become the most played.
 Based on this trajectory, OneRepublic is likely to maintain this momentum and emerge as the most played artist in 2025.

+**Results**

 ![top_10_shows_over_time](/Images/top_10_podcast_over_time.png)
 *Top 10 most played podcast shows over years*

+**Insight**

+- Shows with Peaked Popularity:
+  - **時間的女兒: 八卦歷史** peaked early (2021-2022) and declined steadily over the years.
+  - **劉軒的How to人生學** and **吃史 Eat History** have their highest engagement in 2021 but declined sharply afterward.
+- Rapid Stoppers:
+  - Sreaming for **我在案發現場**, **宮說宮有理 National Palace Museum**, **阿善師鑑識實錄** rapidly stopped in 2023.
+- Consistent Performers:
+  - **愚樂百百百** showed steady, consistent playtime.
+- Inclining Shows:
+  - **童話裡都是騙人的** demonstrated consistent growth since 2022, with a sharp acceleration into 2024.
+This show has now outperformed all others and is likely to dominate 2025 if this trajectory continues.

 # Conclusion